TEAMuP-dev/HARP/model_validation/README.md

 ### Step 3: check the outputs (optional)

-Every case already gets structural checks for free. `/process` must not error, file outputs must exist and be non-empty, and a JSON output (an optional pyharp `LabelList`) must be well-formed when present.
-An absent or `None` label output is valid, since labels are optional.
+Every case already gets structural checks for free. `/process` must not error, file outputs must exist and be non-empty, and a JSON output (_e.g._ an optional pyharp `LabelList`) must be well-formed when present.
+Note that an absent or `None` label output is valid, since labels are optional.

-Beyond that, there are two mechanisms, divided by what they can express:
+Beyond that, there are two mechanisms to validate output:

 - **`expect`** asserts properties of a *single* output, and covers most checks.